RupakBiswas-2304/File_authentication/README.md

   ```
 - [ step 2]

-  cd into the main directory , next create a virtual environment using this folowing command
+  cd into the main directory , next create a virtual environment using the folowing command
   if you are using multiple version of python, use python3.7

   ```bash
     python -m venv venv
   ```
-  after succsfull creation of virtual environment , activate the environment by executing the activate file in venv/scripts/
+  after successfull creation of virtual environment , activate the environment by executing the activate file in venv/scripts/

 - [ step 3 ]

-  install requied python module -
+  install requied python modules -

   ```bash
     pip install -r requirment.txt